 Field Data Type Description Behavior and Usage Achieved SIL Number A number representing the overall SIL value for the protective instrument loop.
-This list appears in the Calculated Results section and contains the following options: • 0 (zero) • 1 • 2 • 3 • 4 • When the value in the SIL Verification Method field is External Calculation, this field is enabled. • When the value in the SIL Verification Method field is Internal Calculation, this field is disabled and populated automatically with the lowest value of the values stored in the following fields: • Calculated SIL • Calculated SIL
+This list appears in the Calculated Results section and contains the following options: O (zero) 1 2 When the value in the SIL Verification Method field is External Calculation, this field is enabled.
+When the value in the SIL Verification Method field is Internal Calculation, this field is disabled and populated automatically with the lowest value of the values stored in the following fields: Calculated SIL Architectural Constraints Calculated SIL Systematic Capabilities For example, if the value in each of these fields is 2, the value in the Achieved SIL field will be 2.
+If the value in two of the fields is 2 and the value in one of the fields is 1, the value in the Achieved SIL field will be 1.

 Field Data Type Description Behavior and Usage Application Test Method Character The application test method that is used in the loop.
-This list contains the following options: IEC 61508 IEC 61508: 2010 tables [per 61511-1 11.4.5] IEC 61508: 2000 tables [per 61511-1 11.4.5] IEC 61511 [ignore 11.4.3 for Type A devices] IEC 61511 [ignore 11.4.3 for Type A devices] IEC 61511 [ignore 11.4.3 for Type A devices] These values are defined in the MI_ARCHITECTURE_CONSTRAI NT System Code Table.
+This list contains the following options: IEC 61508 IEC 61508: 2010 tables [per 61511-1 11.4.5] IEC 61508: 2000 tables [per 61511-1 11.4.5] IEC 61511 [ignore 11.4.3 for Type A devices] IEC 61511 [ignore 11.4.3 for Type A devices] These values are defined in the MI_ARCHITECTURE_CONSTRAI NT System Code Table.
 Availability Number A number representing the percentage of time that the protective instrument loop is expected to be available in the case of a demand.
 This field appears in the Calculated Results section and is enabled or disabled based on the following criteria: When the value in the SIL Verification Method field is External Calculation, this field is enabled.
-When the value in the SIL Verification Method field is Internal Calculation, the GE Digital APM system calculates this value automatically as follows: Availability = (1-PFD Avg.)
+When the value in the SIL Verification Method field is Internal Calculation, the APM system calculates this value automatically as follows: Availability = (1-PFD Avg.)
+100 Batch Off Time Number A number that represents the time between the two batches.
+This field is only applicable to exSILentia v4 loops.
+The value is measured in Days Batch On Time Number A number that represents the time the batch is in operation.
+This field is only applicable to exSILentia v4 loops.
+The value is measured in Days.
+Batch Operation Boolean Specifies if the process operates in intervals to complete a sequence of events.
+This field is only applicable to exSILentia v4 loops.